davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 ```

 The additional requirement at the end makes sure the syntax plugin is loaded in
-a Vim autocommand based on filetype detection.
-This way the main Vim syntax
+a Vim autocommand based on filetype detection (as opposed to relying on Vim's
+`runtimepath` based sourcing mechanism.
+This way the main Vim syntax plugin
-plugin will have already run, and the plugin's syntax will override it.
+will have already run, and the plugin's syntax will override it.

 ### Plugins that provide better indentation support